 Still, community colleges are notoriously easier to get into than your average college or university.
 Some even have open enrollment policies, meaning if you have a high school diploma and submit an application, you’re guaranteed acceptance.
 While this can be seen as an advantage for prospective students, it still perpetuates the myth that community colleges are for underachievers.

-The Discounted Price Tag
+The Discounted Price Tag Could Be a Disadvantage

 As we’ve already discussed, community colleges are quite a bit less expensive on average than four-year colleges and universities.
 This doesn’t always work out in their favor from a student’s perspective, though.
 Surprisingly, the reduced price tag alone can be enough to sway a student against the decision to attend community college.
 That’s because, as a society, we tend to make the mistake of equating higher quality with higher cost.
 In fact, though, this misconception is a logical fallacy known as the appeal to wealth.
 It’s the belief that since something costs more, it must be inherently better.
 Of course, this isn’t always the case.
 In truth, many community colleges rival well-respected universities in terms of quality instruction and student outcomes.
 Just remember, when it comes to higher education, saving money isn’t necessarily a bad thing!